Desktop vs on-site equipment appraisal: which do you need?

 When do I need an on-site inspection?

-When condition or configuration materially drive value, when what conveys is uncertain, when documentation is thin or unverifiable, or when the file will face heavy review such as litigation, the IRS or a large credit.
+When condition or configuration materially drive value, when what conveys is uncertain, when documentation is thin or unverifiable, or when the report will face heavy review such as litigation, the IRS or a large credit.
 Inspection removes assumptions and makes the conclusion harder to challenge.

 Do you appraise nationwide for both?